valu-digital/wp-graphql-cache/README.md

 ]);
 ```

-This will start caching the `menuItems` root query on a GraphQL query named
+This will start caching the `menuItems` root field on a GraphQL query named
 `MyBigQuery` for 120 seconds.

 ## Cache Control with Zones